 Which is good, but he ought to tell them he's not showing up regardless.

-Doesn't matter whether they do a Hillary movie or not.
+It doesn't matter whether they do a Hillary movie or not.

 The media is what it is now.

-The gloves are off, the masks are off, the camouflage is gone, the media is the Democrat Party.
+The media is the Democrat Party.

-Now, the Republicans thinking in the past has been, well, you know, it is what it is out there, and we've got to show we can overcome it.
+Now, the Republicans' thinking in the past has been: well, you know, it is what it is out there, and we've got to show we can overcome it.

 We have to show we're not afraid of anything.

-We gotta show that we're willing to travel the route necessary in order to get to the White House.
+We've got to show that we're willing to travel the route necessary in order to get to the White House.

 Well, you do not have to.